asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

         Set<String> visited = new HashSet<>();

         // distances from a given node / node.value so far, these are the total accumulated distances, and always represent the minimum
-        // distance to the specific node, or more precisely the shortest distandce to each node id <-> node.value Map<String, Integer> distances = new HashMap<>();
+        // distance to the specific node, or more precisely the shortest distance to each node id <-> node.value Map<String, Integer> distances = new HashMap<>();

         // a mirror of the distances map, it tells us from where we came to achieve that min distance for a given node, they are both